About Grape Phylloxera

 Field detection project

-To find out more about our current ‘DNA testing for early and accurate detection’ project, click here.
+To find out more about our recently completed ‘DNA testing for early and accurate detection’ project, click here.

 Featured photo courtesy of Agriculture Victoria (Rutherglen)